rita-s/INM702-Programming-and-Mathematics-for-Artificial-Intelligence/README.md

 Define the optimizer and learning rate.
 Train the model using the fit function.
 Evaluate the model's performance on the validation dataset.

+## Contributing 🤝
+Contributions to the project are welcome!
+Please follow the standard Git workflow for submitting improvements or bug fixes.